OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 ### 6.1. `<EmbeddedFileText>`

 Embedding of a plain text file into the template.
 The *data* provided in the file is written as a plain text file.
-This file is written prior to every one of the script’s actions each time that they are run.
+This file is written prior to every one of the script's actions each time that they are run.

 ```yaml
 name: <Identifier>